HearthSim/legal/TERMS.md

 HearthSim may terminate your access to all or any part of our Services at any time, with or without cause, with or without notice, effective immediately.
-You may, as the result of termination, lose your account, Content, Replays, and all information and data associated therewith, as applicable and the Company is under no obligation to compensate you for any such loss.
+You may, as the result of termination, lose your account, Content, Replays, credits accrued under the Referral Program, and all information and data associated therewith, as applicable and the Company is under no obligation to compensate you for any such loss.
 If you wish to terminate this agreement or any accounts on the Service you may have, you may simply discontinue using our Services.
 All provisions of this agreement which by their nature should survive termination shall survive termination, including, without limitation, ownership provisions, warranty, disclaimers, indemnity and limitations of liability.

 ## 12. Disclaimer of Warranties